gusmagnago/blog-platform/README.md

-# Getting Started with Weather App
+# Getting Started with Blog Platform

-The Bright Side is a plog posting platform where you can cread, read and then edi or delete your own article.
+The Bright Side is a blog posting platform where you can cread, read and then edi or delete your own article.
 You can also save other creators articles to your bookmark list for later.

 ### Clone repository